top of page

 Highly Recommended!

 An important new research paper has recently been published on leafy spurge biological control.
 The Biological Control of Leafy Spurge is a well written, comprehensive overview of leafy spurge biological control—and a confirmation that the YRLSP is on the right track with its biocontrol release project.
-Click on the title in the previous sentence, or visit our Resources page, where you will find links to this paper as well as other valuable sources of information on leafy spurge and its management.
+Click on the title in the previous sentence, or visit our Resources pages, where you will find links to this paper as well as other valuable sources of information on leafy spurge and its management.

 February 2023